donenoyes/my-daily-routine/README.md

 #### Monday, 9 November 2020

-For the team at [Twenty your life on](https://www.iq.com/play/2ffkwt8zcns). ffs. so good.
+For the team [Twenty your life on](https://www.iq.com/play/2ffkwt8zcns). ffs. so good.

 - Make notes of Clean Architecture CWM course.
 Atleast 30.